 As the internet reshapes our world, including the world of telecommunications, in some ways it is reassuring to find that the inherent principle of telephony, voice communications, is not going anywhere.
 In fact, I project that it will become more powerful than ever, and someday we won’t need hardware at all.
 It’s a long way from running cords through drywall, but then again, who could have ever believed that phone cords would be replaced by something invisible called “the cloud.”

 In our survey, respondents identified two dozen providers of business telephone systems that they employ for their small businesses.
 This is also something I couldn’t have imagined in 1997.
 We are a small business among many here in telecom, and it is encouraging to be part of a diverse and healthy market.
-We publish our survey results not only to exhibit leadership in virtual phone systems for small businesses, but to encourage small businesses to purchase a small business phone system with confidence based on what the future of telephony looks like.
+We publish our survey results not only to exhibit leadership in virtual telephone systems for small businesses, but to encourage them to purchase a small business virtual phone system with confidence based on what the future of telephony looks like.

 If you have any questions, feel free to reach out to our team.